ikding/website/content/climate_tech/2020-04-26_tackling_climate_change_with_ml_iclr_day_1.rst

   * Developing countries are likely to be negatively impacted by climate change
   * But data on the ground is sparse at developing countries
-  * If you can’t see it, you can’t solve it
+  * If you can't see it, you can't solve it
   * Solution: remote sensing.
 Landsat -> satellite now, the spatial resolution has been greatly improved!
 From 30m to 3-5m resolution.

-* Ermon’s group is working on using satellite images to estimate poverty measures
+* Ermon's group is working on using satellite images to estimate poverty measures

-  * Off the shelf technique often don’t work because there are very small amount of labelled data
+  * Off the shelf technique often don't work because there are very small amount of labelled data
   * Technical challenges: lots of images, very few labels
   * Need to use methods like semi-supervised learning, transfer learning, etc

 * Tile2Vec:

   * Good example of transfer learning: Word2Vec, continuous word vector representations.
-Assumes “words that appear in similar contexts have similar meanings”
+Assumes "words that appear in similar contexts have similar meanings"
   * Tile2Vec: extension of that concept to geospatial data.
 Extends distribution hypothesis to geospatial data.
-“Everything is related to everything else, but near things are more related than distant things” (Similar location <-> similar meaning)
+"Everything is related to everything else, but near things are more related than distant things" (Similar location <-> similar meaning)
   * Train triplet loss on tiles close to vs away from each other
   * Example task: classify crop types.
 RGBN images -> predict 57 crop types
   * Tile2Vec can outperform state-of-art CV algorithms such as ResNet, DenseNet, inception models in the sparsely labelled data regime.